ACKSIL-droid/rock-paper-scissors/README.md

 # Rock Paper Scissors
 ### A syllabus project for The Odin Project fullstack web-dev course

 A simple implimentation of the Rock Paper Scissors assignment from [The Odin Project](https://www.theodinproject.com/paths/foundations/courses/foundations/lessons/rock-paper-scissors), and my first *JS* project.
-This is a first stage prototype, console-only with some error handling but no array functionality.
-Updates to come.
+Now updated with simple animations and gameplay loop.

-### Best of five!
+### First to five!

-Play five rounds against the computer (ties don't count!), and the highest score at the end wins.
+Play this classic game, first-to-five against the computer.